ukiw200/challenges-23-24/git-challenges/03-branching-merging/git-branching-merging.md

 In the previous challenge we've seen that you can easily revert one of these commits to undo a whole batch of changes in one go.

-In this challenge we'll go a further and see how git allows you to play with multiple "lines" of commits at the same time, this is called _branching_.
+In this challenge we'll go further and see how git allows you to play with multiple "lines" of commits at the same time, this is called _branching_.

+By default, all your work is performed on the _main_ (or _master_ in older repositories) branch.
+By adding branches, you can have multiple copies of the same file at the same time with different changes, and easily switch between them.

+If you want to combine commits of two branches (and combine all the changes in those commits), you can _merge_ two branches back together.

-To prepare yourself for this challenge, go to [learngitbranching.js](https://learngitbranching.js.org/) and complete the following levels:
+To learn how branching and merging works and to prepare yourself for this challenge, go to [learngitbranching.js](https://learngitbranching.js.org/) and complete the following levels:

-1. Main - Introduction Sequence: Level 1-2-3-4
+1. Main - Introduction Sequence: Level 1-2-3
+1. Main - Ramping Up: Level 1-2-3-4
-1. Remote - Push & Pull -- Git Remotes!: Level 1-2-3-4-5-6-7
+1. Remote - Push & Pull -- Git Remotes!: Level 1-2-3-4-5-6-7 (level 7 with merge, you do not need to understand rebase)

+Every level has a goal that you can reach by typing git commands in the editor.
+You can always type "undo" to undo your last command.

+Return to this challenge after finishing the necessary levels.

 ## 3. Challenge